Brahma Vihara Arama Monastery

 Photography Tips

-While Brahma Vihara Arama isn’t exactly a Bali Instagram hotspot, with the incredible vistas, sculpted gardens, and beautiful architecture, photographers will be in their element.
+While Brahma Vihara Arama isn’t exactly a Bali Instagram hotspot, it does boast incredible vistas, sculpted gardens, and beautiful architecture which make for your beautiful photos.

 You are permitted to take photos in most areas of the complex; however, there are some things worth noting first.